-With this year marking the 350th anniversary of the introduction of the Canadian horse, the Royal Canadian Mint is offering a beautiful half-kilogram coin of 99.99 percent pure silver.
-The special features include:
+In 2015, for the 350th anniversary of the introduction of the Canadian Horse the Royal Canadian Mint offered a beautiful half-kilogram coin of 99.99 percent pure silver.
+The special features included:

 - Exceptionally large diameter allows for an intricately detailed reverse design to highlight the celebrated beauty of the Canadian horse.

 - Only the second coin ever minted on the Royal Canadian Mint’s unique new 85-millimetre blank.

 - A low mintage of only 1,000 coins making it highly desirable among collectors.

 - Packaged in a black box within a wooden case.

 Designed by Canadian artist Michelle Grant, the coin features a portrait of three Canadian horses bounding through a cascade of maple leaves.
 In the centre, a stallion leaps toward the viewer across a grassy field.
 A cascade of maple leaves spin clockwise around him.
 Two other Canadian horses race toward him in the left background.
 The leaves are engraved in multiple textures to underscore the diverse history of the Little Iron Horse that is so intertwined with Canada’s development.
 Some historians contend that it was the Canadian horse that gave the North a cavalry advantage in the American Civil War.

 - Canadian Horse Breeders Rocky Mountain District

 - Canadian Horse Heritage & Preservation Society (CHHAPS)